roobert/palette.nvim/README.md

 Highlight groups are logically organised to create a balanced contrast that emphasizes clarity at the same time as being aesthetically pleasing.

+Caching ensures themes are performant.

+Build easily distributable themes using the provided `build` script.

+Generate other application color schemes, such as `LS_COLORS` for matching terminal feel.

 ## Theory

 The theme is broken up into three sets of colors: _main_, _accent_, and _state_.